quincycs/aws-cdk-q-starter/README.md

 AWS, Clusters, LoadBalancing, AutoScaling, Containers, Infrastructure as Code, oh my!

 AWS CDK brings all the various AWS services together into something managable by small teams.
-You can deploy a simple hello world API with the below setup.
+This project is a quick example of how you can use the CDK to build a simple hello world API.
+Without changes, the API is using the nodejs-app/ codebase hosted in fargate with a public application load balancer.
+You can make a simple change to use the java-app/ codebase instead.  (just find/replace on "nodejs-app" to change the two referenced locations)

 # DEV_MODE = true